 The Subscription Agreement also provided for certain conditions precedent to be confirmed prior to finalizing and issuing the loan notes and Decklar Petroleum shares.
 These conditions precedent included entering into a shareholders' agreement in respect of Decklar Petroleum, and the restructuring of certain historical indebtedness by the owner/operator of the Oza Oil Field.
 In September 2020, San Leon advanced US\$750,000 as an initial refundable deposit on the total US\$7,500,000.
-However, the balance of the US\$7,500,000 was subject to the For the three and six month periods ended June 30, 2022 and 2021 satisfaction (or waiver) of the conditions precedent contained in the Subscription Agreement.
-All of the conditions precedent have now been satisfied, or have been waived by San Leon.
+However, the balance of the US\$7,500,000 was subject to the satisfaction (or waiver) of the conditions precedent contained in the Subscription Agreement.
+All of the conditions precedent have now been satisfied or have been waived by San Leon.
 Consequently, the principal outcomes of the new funding agreement are as follows: